smidazai/scan_functional/supplementary.md

     ## p-value:  0.03

 The detected cluster is significant.
-Among the 2 observations, 2 belongs to the real cluster.
+Among the 2 observations, 2 belong to the real cluster.

 ### 1.5.3 Method DFFSS

-To compute the result of the DFFSS method, we use the function `compute_dffss()`.
+To obtain the result for the DFFSS method, we use the `compute_dffss()` function.

 ``` r
 res_dffss <- compute_dffss(my_pairs_ex[[1]], my_pairs_ex[[2]], X)